albizures/vyke-results/README.md

 > Notice that Result error type is unknown

 ### andThen
-Converts a promise to a result
+Converts a promise to a result and applies a mapping function
 > [!TIP]
 > alias of `r.andThen`
 ```ts